Extremal independence in discrete random systems: Applications in Gaussian systems

 Theorem \ref{Gauss} implies the results of \cite{berman}, \cite{jakubowski} and \cite{pereira} mentioned above.
 Indeed, the Berman-type condition (G2) is more general than the corresponding conditions in these works.
 The condition (G4) is fulfilled for stationary sequence in \cite{berman} and stationary field in \cite{jakubowski} and is assumed in \cite{pereira}.
 At last, the specific choice of the sets $\{D_i\}$ (all of them should have the same form and size) with application of the Berman-type condition guarantees the fulfillment of (G3).
 It is also straightforward to derive \cite[Theorem 4.1]{husler1} from our Theorem~\ref{Gauss} if $u_{\min} = \Omega(\sqrt{\log d}).$

 Next, we compare the conditions (G1)--(G4) with the conditions in the above mentioned result of H\"usler \cite{husler1}.

-\begin{itemize} \item In contrast to \cite{husler1}, we do not require that $u_{\min}(n)$ tends to the endpoint of the limit distribution function $F$ (which is infinity for the Gumbel distribution) but the weaker condition (G1).
+\begin{itemize} \item In contrast to \cite{husler1}, we do not require that $u_{\min}(n)$ tends to the endpoint of the limit distribution function $F$ (which is infinity for the Gumbel distribution) \red{but only need} the weaker condition (G1).

-\item (G2) is a Berman-type condition which analogue was also used by H\"usler.
+\item (G2) is a Berman-type condition \red{whose analogue} was also used by H\"usler.
 Next, it is easy to see that the condition (G3) follows from a more convenient assumption

 This condition (together with (G2)) is more flexible than the conditions being imposed on Gaussian sequences and fields in the literature.
-The sets of indices $\{D_i\}$ may not be intervals in one-dimensional case, in contrast to \cite{berman}, \cite{husler1}, and may not be neither parallelepipeds nor spheres in multi-dimensional case, in contrast to the choice of corresponding sets in \cite{pereira} and \cite{jakubowski} respectively.
+The sets of indices $\{D_i\}$ may not be intervals in \red{the} one-dimensional case, in contrast to \cite{berman}, \cite{husler1}, and \red{may be} neither parallelepipeds nor spheres in the multi-dimensional case, in contrast to the choice of corresponding sets in \cite{pereira} and \cite{jakubowski} respectively.
 Moreover, the form of $|D_i|$ can strongly depend on $i.$

 \item Finally, (G4) was also assumed by H\"usler. \end{itemize}